 CBSE Class 6 Science Notes Chapter 10 Motion and Measurement of Distances

-Learn from School Connect Online in this chapter we will learn about Motion and Measurement of Distances.
-In ancient time man used to move only on foot and carry goods either on his back or on the back of some animals.
+Students can learn from School Connect Online about Motion and Measurement of Distances.
+In ancient times, human beings used to move only on foot and carry goods either on their back or on the back of some animals.

 The different topics covered in CBSE Class 6 Science Chapter 10 are tabulated below: